eh3rrera/ocpj8-notes/01.Java-Class-Design/4-Override-hashCode,-equals,-and-toString-methods-from-Object-class.md

- The following is an example of an implementation for these methods:
+ The following is an example of an implementation of these methods:
  ````java
  public class Person {
    private final String lastName;